awsdocs/amazon-connect-admin-guide/doc_source/quick-connects.md

 Contacts are transferred to a phone number \(such as an on\-call pager\)\.

-### Agent quick connect<a name="agent-quick-connect-type"></a>
+### User quick connect<a name="agent-quick-connect-type"></a>

-Contacts are transferred to a specific agent as part of a flow\.
+Contacts are transferred to a specific user, such as an agent, as part of a flow\.

 **Important**
-Agent and Queue quick connects only appear in the CCP when an agent goes to transfer a contact\.
+User and Queue quick connects only appear in the CCP when an agent goes to transfer a contact\.

 ### Queue quick connect<a name="queue-quick-connect-type"></a>

 Contacts are transferred to a queue as part of a flow\.

 **Important**
-Agent and Queue quick connects only appear in the CCP when an agent goes to transfer a contact\.
+User and Queue quick connects only appear in the CCP when an agent goes to transfer a contact\.

 ## Step 1: Create quick connects<a name="step1-create-quick-connects"></a>